rcl-ssl/docs/portal/azure-appservice-san.md

 ![image](../images/portal/azure-appservice-san-create4.png)

-- In this case, we are requesting a SAN SSL/TLS certificate for the domain, ‘shopeneur.com’, this will include the wildcard domain ‘*.shopeneur.com’ in the certificate
+- In this case, we are requesting a SAN SSL/TLS certificate for the domain, ‘shopeneur.com’.
+The wildcard domain ‘*.shopeneur.com’ will be automatically included in the certificate

 # Certificate Creation